bowang-lab/DeepVelo/README.md

 ## Minimal example

 We provide a number of notebooks in the [examples](examples) folder to help you get started.
+This folder contains analyses from the paper, as well as a minimal [python notebook](examples/minimal_example.ipynb).

-DeepVelo fullly integrates with [scanpy](https://scanpy.readthedocs.io/en/latest/) and [scVelo](https://scvelo.readthedocs.io/).
+DeepVelo fully integrates with [scanpy](https://scanpy.readthedocs.io/en/latest/) and [scVelo](https://scvelo.readthedocs.io/).
 The basic usage is as follows:

 ```python
 import anndata as ann